WHAT IS LIPEDEMA?

 Nodules signal deeper structural changes in the fat.
 They’re often tender to the touch and may become more noticeable as lipedema progresses.

-This texture is very different from normal fat, swelling, or cellulite and it’s one of the key markers clinicians look for.
+Clients often describe it as “little balls under the skin” or “dense dough with bumps.”
+This texture is very different from normal fat, swelling, or cellulite and it’s one of the key markers clinicians look for – and with this vital differentiation, guidance can then be given with a structured plan to help alleviate systems and establish effective healing.

 Why These Signs Are Important